Custody Issues, Co-parenting and Breastfeeding

 • Doctor or Psychiatrist

-A family doctor can provide a statement explaining and supporting the loving relationship between you and your child, and how breastfeeding plays an important role in that relationship.
+A family doctor can provide a statement explaining and supporting the loving relationship between you and your child, and how nursing plays an important role in that relationship.
 This statement can also clarify why lengthy separations are undesirable for this child at this time.
 If your own doctor will not do this, find another doctor (or psychiatrist) who has more knowledge of child development, breastfeeding and mothering and who is willing to help you.

 • Child Psychologist

-A statement from a child psychologist/psychiatrist is helpful if your breastfeeding child is over a year old, or has recently weaned.
+A statement from a child psychologist/psychiatrist is helpful if your nursing child is over a year old, or has recently weaned.
 Find someone who can discuss the separation issues and show that lengthy separation from you, as well as from breastfeeding, could be detrimental to the childā€™s emotional health.
 Be prepared that those opposing you may bring forward other experts who say otherwise.

 • International Board Certified Lactation Consultant (IBCLC) https://iblce.org/